Petrelli/zhe/_pages/about.md

 What's new
 ======
-Our paper "How to Cache Important Contents for Multi-modal Service in Dynamic Networks: A DRL-based Caching Scheme" is accepted by IEEE Transactions on Multimedia.
+Our paper "How to Cache Important Contents for Multi-modal Service in Dynamic Networks: A DRL-based Caching Scheme" has been accepted by IEEE Transactions on Multimedia.

 For Prospective Students
 ======